IS THE MAN OF SIN, 666, ON THE HORIZON – OR WAVING GOODBYE!

 - Paul calls the Antichrist ‘the Man of Sin and Lawlessness’ (False- Paul makes no reference to Antichrist—John is the only New Testament writer to even use the expression and he only does this in two of his epistles)

 Something else that stuns most Evangelicals is what the Book of Revelation actually says about “the Beast”.
-When somebody asks me about The Beast of Revelation 13, I usually ask them- Which one?
+When somebody asks me about the Beast of Revelation 13, I usually ask them- Which one?
 When they revisit the text they are shocked to discover that Revelation 13 talks about two beasts!
 And to their surprise the one most often described as allegedly referring to the Antichrist (the one “from across the sea” in the opening verses of Revelation 13) is not the one who causes men to be numbered with the number of the beast – “666”!
-This is hard to overly emphasise.
-Unless we can clear away the imposed opinions of men, often derived from lightweight paperback books and ‘Bible prophecy’ lectures, it will be difficult, if not impossible, to achieve an authentic interpretation of the prophecy passages of Scripture.
+This is hard to over emphasise.
+Unless we can clear away unfounded presumptions of what the Book of Revelation actually says (often derived from lightweight paperback books and ‘Bible prophecy’ lectures) it will be difficult, if not impossible, to achieve an authentic interpretation of the Book of Revelation’s prophecies.

 They cried out, “Away with him, away with him, crucify him!”
 Pilate said to them, “Shall I crucify your King?”
 The chief priests answered, “We have no king but Caesar.”